stripe-samples/checkout-one-time-payments/README.md

     --tax-code="txcd_99999999"
   ```

   From the response, copy the `id` and create a price.
-The tax behavior can be either `inclusive`, `exclusive` or `unspecified`.
+The tax behavior can be either `inclusive` or `exclusive`.
 For our example, we are using `exclusive`.

   ```sh
   stripe prices create \